mhbeals/scissorsandpaste/Individual MD Entries/1794-01-27_Glasgow Advertiser_373.md

                     papers relative to our European relations, and also the result of the proceedings of the Commissioners appointed to settle the accounts of the United States with the Individual States.
 The first set of papers is introduced by a message, of which the following is a copy:United States, *Dec*.
-5, 1793 GENTLEMEN OF THE SENATE AND OF THE HOUSE OF REPRESENTATIVES,As the present situations of the several nations of Europe, and especially of those with whom the United States have important relations, cannot but render the state of things between them and us; matter of interesting
+5, 1793GENTLEMEN OF THE SENATE AND OF THE HOUSE OF REPRESENTATIVES,As the present situations of the several nations of Europe, and especially of those with whom the United States have important relations, cannot but render the state of things between them and us; matter of interesting